In this article, we’re going to tell you everything you need to know about White Day.

 White Day is a romantic holiday celebrated one month after Valentine’s day.
 It is a way for men to respond to the gifts they received from women on Valentine’s Day.

 White Day is celebrated every year on March 14th.

 White Day in Korea

-You may have heard of White Day in Korea from your Korean friends, your favorite K-pop idol, or from one of the Korean dramas you’ve watched.
+You may have heard of White Day in Korea from your Korean friends, your favorite K-pop idol, or from one of the Korean dramas or films you’ve watched.
 On March 14, South Korean men would give women gifts to show appreciation or affection.

 How is White Day in Korea celebrated?